Iraq Country Summary

 World Bank: Control of Corruption Percentile Rank | 8 |

 Iraq ranks 154th out of 180 in Transparency International's 2023 Corruption Perception Index, highlighting pervasive public corruption that hinders economic development and political stability.
-Despite efforts by the Government of Iraq (GOI) to combat corruption, particularly in sectors like electricity and oil, challenges remain, including bribery and the need for foreign investors to navigate a complex regulatory environment.
-Although institutions like the Commission of Integrity and the Board of Supreme Audit exist to address corruption, their effectiveness is undermined by political disputes and a lack of enforcement, leaving businesses to contend with a deeply entrenched culture of corruption.
+Despite efforts by the Government of Iraq (GOI) to combat corruption, particularly in sectors like electricity and oil, foreign investors face significant challenges due to systemic corruption in government procurement and the opaque regulatory environment.
+Institutions such as the Commission of Integrity and the Board of Supreme Audit are tasked with addressing corruption, but political disputes have stalled progress, leaving many corruption cases unresolved.

 Economy